Evening & Weekend MBA Program

 Students must first attempt to settle a grade dispute informally through discussions with the instructor.
 Students may include the executive director of their degree program, the campus student Ombudsperson, or another mutually accepted third party who can attempt to mediate the dispute informally.

-If the student or the instructor wishes to appeal the conclusions of the ad hoc committee, the case can be sent for review to the Committee on Courses of Instruction (COCI), a standing committee of the Berkeley
+If the student and the instructor accept the conclusions of the ad hoc committee, the committee’s recommendations will be submitted to the Committee on Courses of Instruction (COCI), a standing committee of the Berkeley Academic Senate.

 Both the Haas School and COCI consider grades to be a matter of academic judgment and subject to grievance only on the basis of the following grounds: